bradzacher/eslint-plugin-typescript/docs/rules/no-this-alias.md

 ## When Not To Use It

-Give a short description of when it would be appropriate to turn off this rule.
+If you need to assign `this` to variables, you shouldn’t use this rule.

 ## Related to